Lender

 3. Pledged assets

 Most lenders require borrowers to provide collateral against the loan provided.
-If there are business assets with verifiable proofs of ownership, loans can be obtained from financial institutions with ease and at better terms.
-Offering assets as collateral provides a level of assurance to the lender that, in case of default, the bank can sell or auction the asset to recover the total amount extended as loan.
+If there are business assets with verifiable proof of ownership, loans can be obtained from financial institutions with ease and on better terms.
+Offering assets as collateral provides a level of assurance to the lender that, in case of default, the bank can sell or auction the asset to recover the total amount extended as a loan.

 CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: